1. Home

 Change Your DNS

-- From the left menu, click on the Network & Internet option and from the right-side menu select Wi-Fi or Ethernet based on your connection.
+1. From the left menu, click on Network & Internet, then select Wi-Fi or Ethernet depending on your connection.

-- Find the Edit button next to DNS server assignment and click on it.
+1. Click the Edit button next to DNS server assignment.

-- Encrypted only (DNS over HTTPS): DNS requests will be sent encrypted using the HTTPS protocol.
-Note that: You will only be able to this feature if you have specified a DNS address that supports encryption.
+• Encrypted only (DNS over HTTPS): DNS requests are encrypted using HTTPS (available only if your chosen DNS supports encryption).

 Contact the Website Directly